-I am an assistant professor in University of Texas at San Antonio Mathematics Department.
+I am an assistant professor in University of Texas at San Antonio Computer Science and Mathematics Departments.

 Everyone will be reasonable